At least 13 killed in north Yemen clashes - security source

 The security situation in Yemen is closely watched in Gulf Arab states and Washington given the impoverished country's strategic position next to top oil exporter Saudi Arabia and to main shipping lanes.

-Security sources had told Reuters violence erupted after members of the Houthi group staged a protest in al Hazm, the provincial capital of al Jawf province, against what they said was the government's failure to boost the economy and end violence.
+Violence erupted after members of the Houthi group staged a protest in al Hazm, the provincial capital of north-western al Jawf province, against what they said was the government's failure to boost the economy and end violence.

 One government security source, who asked not to be named, said armed Houthis exchanged fire with soldiers at an army checkpoint near a local government compound, leaving at least 10 Houthis and three soldiers dead.